-NURS 253-6 (BC=6) (1-16-3) 15 weeks 208 Clinical hours
+(1-16-3) 15 weeks, 208 clinical hours Introductory Acute Care Nursing Practice II

-Introductory Acute Care Nursing Practice II This practicum in acute care settings further develops knowledge, skills, and abilities to provide safe ethical patient care for adults with episodic and chronic health challenges.
+This practicum in acute care settings further develops knowledge, skills, and abilities to provide safe ethical patient care for adults with episodic and chronic health challenges.
 Intentional clinical learning activities integrate evidence-informed knowledge from NURS 237 and NURS 252.
+Note: Credit may be obtained for only one of NURS 352 or NURS 253.

-Prerequisite: NURS 217, NURS 250, and NURS 251.
+Prerequisite: NURS 217, NURS 250, and

+NURS 251.